Up to 50% off sofas & mattresses — limited‑time deals.

 Foam cores

-• Better foam keeps its shape longer.
+• Better foam tends to hold its shape longer.

 Down, feathers, and fiber fills

-• You’ll fluff and reshape more often.
+• You will need to fluff and reshape more often.

 Upholstery and Leather: Durability, Cleaning Codes, and Feel